guvra/foundry/doc/builder/select.md

 $query->distinct(false);
 ```

-## Expressions
+## Fields

-The select expressions can be defined with the `columns` method.
+The select fields can be defined with the `columns` method.

 ```php
 public function columns(array $columns);